Quantum-Many-Body/QuantumLattices.jl/docs/src/index.md

 ## Note

 Due to the rapid development of this package, releases with different minor version numbers are **not** guaranteed to be compatible with previous ones **before** the release of v1.0.0.
-Comments are welcomed in the GitHub issues.
+Comments are welcome in the GitHub issues.

 ## Contact